 BCM is a private foundation organized under Section 509(a) of the Internal Revenue Code (IRC).
 BCM makes grants to qualifying charitable organizations in the five-parish river region, including Orleans and the four surrounding parishes.
-BCM's funding interests are primarily in the fields of health, education, public safety, and governmental oversight.
+BCM's funding interests are primarily in the fields of health, education, and public safety.